Overview

 Sirturo is a tuberculosis medicine that contains the active substance bedaquiline.
 Tuberculosis is an infection caused by the bacterium Mycobacterium tuberculosis.

 Sirturo can only be obtained with a prescription.
-Treatment should be started and monitored by a doctor who is experienced in the treatment of multi-drug resistant tuberculosis.
+Treatment should be started and monitored by a doctor who is experienced in the treatment of tuberculosis that is resistant to at least isoniazid and rifampicin.
 In addition, it is recommended that a healthcare professional watches the patients as they take the medicine.

-The medicine is available as tablets.
-The recommended dose in adults is 400 mg once a day for the first 2 weeks and then 200 mg 3 times a week for the next 22 weeks.
-In children the dose depends on the child’s weight.
+The medicine is available as tablets to be taken once a day for the first 2 weeks, and then 3 times a week for the next 22 weeks.
+In adults, treatment may be continued for up to 40 weeks.
+In children, the dose depends on the child’s weight.
 The tablets should be taken with food.
-For more information about using Sirturo, see the package leaflet or contact your doctor or pharmacist.

 The active substance in Sirturo, bedaquiline, blocks an enzyme inside the M. tuberculosis bacteria called ATP synthase, which the bacteria need to generate energy.
 Without the ability to generate energy, the bacteria die and the patient’s condition starts to improve.

 In a main study in patients with multi-drug resistant tuberculosis affecting the lung, Sirturo was compared with placebo (a dummy treatment) when added to combination treatment with other standard tuberculosis medicines.
-The study showed that after 24 weeks, 79% of the patients given Sirturo (52 out of 66 patients) tested negative for the bacteria in the sputum (phlegm) compared with 58% of patients given placebo (38 out of 66 patients).
+The study showed that after 24 weeks, 79% of the patients given Sirturo (52 out of 66 patients) tested negative for M. tuberculosis in the sputum (phlegm) compared with 58% of patients given placebo (38 out of 66 patients).
 The average time it took to clear the bacteria from the sputum was also shorter for patients in the Sirturo group than for those in the placebo group (83 days versus 125 days).

 The way Sirturo is handled in the body in children has been shown to be the same as in adults; it is therefore also expected to be effective at treating tuberculosis in children.

-The most common side effects with Sirturo in adults (which may affect more than 1 in 10 people) are headache, dizziness, nausea (feeling sick), vomiting, and arthralgia (joint pain).
+The most common side effects with Sirturo in adults (which may affect more than 1 in 10 people) are QT prolongation (abnormal electrical activity of the heart that affects its rhythm), nausea (feeling sick), vomiting, arthralgia (joint pain), increased blood levels of liver enzymes (a sign of possible liver problems), dizziness and headache.
 Overall, the side effects in adolescents are similar to those in adults.
 Blood tests showing increased liver enzymes and other effects on the liver occur in about 1 in 3 younger children.
-For the full list of all side effects and restrictions, see the package leaflet.

-The main study showed that Sirturo increased the number of patients who tested negative for the tuberculosis bacteria and shortened the average time it took to clear the bacteria from the sputum.
+The main study showed that Sirturo increased the number of patients who tested negative for the tuberculosis bacteria and shortened the average time it took to clear M. tuberculosis bacteria from the sputum.
 Furthermore, Sirturo was the first of a new class of medicines for which cross-resistance had not yet occurred.
 Cross-resistance is when bacteria resistant to one medicine are also resistant to a different medicine not used previously, which is often the case with multi-drug resistant tuberculosis.

 The side effects in the Sirturo group in the main study were not markedly different from those in the placebo group, though there were higher levels of liver enzymes and some reports of alterations in the heart’s electrical activity (known as prolonged QT interval).
 Also, a higher number of deaths was reported in the Sirturo group.
-Although an analysis did not conclude that Sirturo caused these deaths, the company will provide more information from a long-term follow-up study to address any concerns.
+Although an analysis did not conclude that Sirturo caused these deaths, the company was asked provide more information from a long-term follow-up study to address any concerns.

-The European Medicines Agency concluded that Sirturo’s benefits are greater than its risks and it can be authorised for use in the EU.
+The European Medicines Agency therefore concluded that Sirturo’s benefits are greater than its risks and it can be authorised for use in the EU.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Sirturo have been included in the summary of product characteristics and the package leaflet.